Forecasting Intraday Power Output by a Set of PV Systems using Recurrent Neural Networks and Physical Covariates: Experiments

 \subsection{Validation scheme}

-Following recommendations by \cite{bergmeir_use_2012}, we create training samples by cutting the data set in fixed size 72h segments, with $t_0$ in each segment being midnight 24h before the end of the segment.
-Assuming we extracted the segment at the beginning of the available data, we then shift the offset 24h forward, so that the next segment includes the previous forecasting interval in its context interval (see, e.g., top of Figure \ref{fig:rolling}).
-As we treat all PV systems as independent time series, this results in $O(CD)$ series, with $C$ the number of PV systems and $D$ the number of values $t_0$ can take in the original time series according to the segmentation method defined above.
+Following recommendations by \cite{bergmeir_use_2012}, we created training samples by splitting the data set into fixed size 72-hour segments, with $t_0$ in each segment being midnight 24 hours before the end of the segment.
+Assuming we extracted the segment at the beginning of the available data, we then shifted the offset forward by 24 hours, so that the next segment included the previous forecasting interval in its context interval (see, e.g., top of Figure \ref{fig:rolling}).
+As we considered all PV systems as independent time series, this resulted in $O(CD)$ series, with $C$ the number of PV systems and $D$ the number of values $t_0$ could take in the original time series according to the segmentation method defined above.

-Our number of PV systems and temporal collection bounds would yield 86989 samples.
+Our number of PV systems and temporal collection bounds yielded 86,989 samples.
 However, PV systems may exhibit missing or erroneous measurements due to several reasons (e.g., power outage, bad manipulation, faulty sensor).
-Figure \ref{fig:missing} summarizes how missing values are distributed in the data set.
-The l.h.s. of Figure \ref{fig:missing} shows that missing values are not uniformly distributed across PV systems.
-Approximately one third has no missing value, another third has a bit less than 20\% of missing values, and the last third between 25\% and 50\%.
+Figure \ref{fig:missing} summarizes how missing values were distributed in the data set.
+The l.h.s. of Figure \ref{fig:missing} shows that missing values were not uniformly distributed across PV systems.
+Approximately one third had no missing value, another third had a bit less than 20\% of missing values, and the last third between 25\% and 50\%.
 The under-representation of this last third can be problematic.
-The r.h.s. of Figure \ref{fig:missing} shows that these missing values are not evenly distributed in time: this indicates that a group of systems may have been offline for a contiguous time frame during late winter and spring.
-Actually, most missing values are linked to systems started later than the others in year 2020.
+The r.h.s. of Figure \ref{fig:missing} shows that these missing values were not evenly distributed in time: this indicates that a group of systems may have been offline for a contiguous time frame during late winter and spring.
+Actually, most missing values were linked to systems that started later than the others in year 2020.
 The associated periods are therefore under-represented, but we note that any month has at most 30\% missing data.
-In the remainder, we consider that this bias remains in a range which makes uniform sampling w.r.t. time acceptable for building training batches.
-In order to facilitate processing, and as samples cuts are aligned with day frames, we detect and exclude days matching one of the following patterns: more than two consecutive missing values, measurements blocked to a constant value, visual inspection for aberrant values.
-This results in 67666 valid day frames.
+In the remainder, we consider that this bias remained in a range which makes uniform sampling with regards to time acceptable for building training batches.
+In order to facilitate processing, and as samples cuts were aligned with day frames, we detected and excluded days matching one of the following patterns: more than two consecutive missing values, measurements blocked at a constant value, and visual inspection for aberrant values.
+This resulted in 67,666 valid day frames.